How AI Search Is Changing Patient Discovery for TCM Clinics in Canada

 Anthony Yang

 Hi, I’m Anthony, the founder of Elescend Marketing.
-Over the past three years, I’ve worked with more than 50 small businesses across North America.
+Over the past few years, I’ve had the privilege of partnering with more than 50 small businesses across North America.
+This includes over 20 TCM and acupuncture clinics where we transformed their digital presence into a consistent growth engine.

 Next